-- Things that have happened in your past (e.g., the topic of childhood comes up, and you tell a story about your weird second grade teacher)
+- Things that have happened in your past (e.g., the topic of school comes up, and you tell a story about your weird second grade teacher)

 - Plans for the future (e.g., your friend tells you how they're preparing to switch jobs)

-- Offering support (e.g., your friend is stressed about their current job, and you let them vent for a while)
+- Offering support (e.g., your friend is stressed about their relatives, and you let them vent for a while)

 - Things you're doing as you're chatting (e.g., commenting on what you see as you stroll around the city, debating strategies in the board game you're playing)